There are different degrees of paralysis:

 - Damage to the nerves around the shoulder, or brachial plexus.

-If you or your family has been touched by the tragedy of a child birth injury, please call us, toll free, at 1-888-514-7555 for a free consultation or contact us by submitting our online form or by sending an email.
+If you or your family has been touched by the tragedy of a child birth injury, please call us at (810) 603-3400 for a free consultation or contact us by submitting our online form or by sending an email.
 It can be challenging to find the right attorney to handle these complex cases.
 Our law firm helps victims of birth trauma and medical malpractice find firms that focus on this unique area of practice.
 We will do our best to help you or refer you to a birth injury attorney in your area who can.